-Published by Joanne Greco • 7 months ago
+Published by Joanne Greco • One year ago

 The mission of the Advanced Practitioner Society for Hematology/Oncology (APSHO) is to improve the quality of care for patients with cancer by supporting critical issues in educational, clinical, and professional development for advanced practitioners in hematology and oncology.
 APSHO is excited to welcome two new members to the Board of Directors—Carolyn Grande, CRNP, AOCNP®, and Andrew Guinigundo, MSN, RN, CNP, ANP-BC—who have spent many years dedicated to APSHO’s mission of high-quality, collaborative patient care.